yzninjacoding/twmdocs/docs/platform/connections.md

 - Testnet download speed can be significantly slower.
 - Mainnet download can take a long time especially for fast timeframes like 1 min.
 - TWM will attempt to download all available data the first time you ask for data, stay patient and wait untill the process is over, if you terminate all downloaded data will be lost and you will have to start over.
+- Upon creating the keys the system might ask you whether you would like system generated API keys or self generated API keys.
+It does not matter for TWM which ones you choose.
+You can read more about what the difference between them is upon creation in the information provided by the exchange.
+- Upon API key creation do not forget to create a name for it, it does not matter for TWM what name you create, just a name that you can identify for your personal use.
+Some exchanges might not allow you to proceed without the name, watch out for hints from the exchange UI that can help you identify what is required to be filled in.